galaxy-synbiocad/rpExtractSink/README.md

 Addtional information:
 * **-remove_dead_end**: (boolean, default: True) Perform FVA evaluation to remove dead end metabolites
-* **-compartment_id'**: (string, default: MNXC3) Specify the compartment from which to extract the sink molecules.
+* **-compartment_id**: (string, default: MNXC3) Specify the compartment from which to extract the sink molecules.
 The default are for MetaNetX files

 ## Output